seekstar/rcu-vector/README.md

 ## LICENSE

-This software is licensed under LGPL version 3 or any later version.
+Except as otherwise noted, the files in this project are licensed under MPLv2.